Local SEO Guide for Moving Companies:

 • Hours: Double-check that your office hours are up to date, and are consistent throughout all of your internet listings.
 If you provide moving services outside of your office hours, note that information in a separate paragraph.

 • Images: Images can dramatically raise engagement, and show prospects that you do a great job.
 Add a few photos of your office, your staff, or your team at work (with permission, of course!).
 Your images must have a sharp focus, be sized between 10KB and 5MB, and have a minimum resolution of 720px x 720px.
-We also recommend replacing the generic Google+ Local background image with a branded image.
+We also recommend replacing the generic background image with a branded image.

-Website Optimization
+Moving Company’s Website Optimization

-Start with your homepage and service pages, also known as your “core” pages.
+Start with your homepage and service pages, also known as your “priority” pages.
 Optimize them for your buying intent keywords.
 Later, you can optimize your blog posts and FAQs, or “content” pages, for research intent keywords.
 Here is what to focus on:

 • Homepage: Similar to the chapter title of a book, the title tag is the single most important element on your homepage.
 It should be between 50 and 65 characters long, and formatted similarly to: Moving Company in {Your City} | {Name of Your Company}.The next element is the meta description, which lists your primary services and ends with a call to action.
 It must be between 100 and 150 characters in length, and approximate this format: {Name of Company} offers quality {local and long distance moving services, or similar} in {Your City}.
 Call {Phone Number} today for a free estimate!Make sure the H1, or visible headline, is both concise and descriptive, and contains your primary category.
 This format works well: {Moving Company} in {City, State}.The last major element is your page copy, a 500 to 1000-word descriptive section that must be well edited.
 Provide some background information about your company, briefly describe your core services, and close with a strong call to action.
 Use your primary keyword in a natural way.